 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in the Statement of Income and Retained Earnings.

-2.6 Operating leases
+2.6 Operating leases: the company as lessee

 Rentals paid under operating leases are charged to the Statement of Income and Retained Earnings on a straight line basis over the lease term.